XanD0K/unit-converter/README.md

 - Created `DataStore` class to globally access all data from those JSON files, instead of manually declaring and accessing them on each file.
 It kept code cleaner, and improved readability and maintainability.
 - Created multiple classes (located in `data_models.py`) to store data and values related to each action.
 It allowed to centralize all validation logic for each of those values, keeping all other files cleaner with their specific logic.
 - Created an unique logic for time conversion, segregated from the default conversion logic, because I wanted to allow multiple input formats.
 Despite that, I kept all under the same "convert" command so that it doesn't get too segregated, allowing users to focus on which command they want to use, whithout getting overcomplicated.
+- In API mode, all actions return the output message, without displaying it!
+It means that when a class method is called, the action is triggered, but is up to the users to decide if they want to print it.
+By assigning that method call to a variable, they can also decide where they want to print that message.

 ## Development Docs
 - [CHANGELOG.md](CHANGELOG.md): Versions and updates